Moroccan Jews: History

 As a protectorate of France, parts of Morocco were heavily influenced by French culture, while the same is true of the portions of the country that belonged to Spain.
 Traditionally, the Jews were classified as being French-Moroccan or Spanish-Moroccan depending on where in Morocco they lived, and remnants of these classifications can be felt today.
 These differences are reflected in language, foods, last names and even liturgy.
+Early photographs of Moroccan Jewish families, taken in the early 20th century by German explorer and photographer Hermann Burchardt, are now held at the Ethnological Museum of Berlin.

 Most Jews in Morocco lived in desolate areas during the late 1930s.
 This was in part due to increased taxation by the French protectorate.
 In 1936, Léon Blum, a Jewish man, was appointed as prime minister of France.
 This gave some Moroccan Jews hope that they may be able to become French citizens at some point, as Algerian Jews gained French citizenship with the Crémieux Decree.
 Algerian Jews were granted right of passage to France, and this only furthered the desire of Moroccan Jews to embrace French culture to the extent of the Algerian Jews.

-Early photographs of Moroccan Jewish families, taken in the early 20th century by German explorer and photographer Hermann Burchardt, are now held at the Ethnological Museum of Berlin.
+During the Moroccan struggle for independence in the 1950s, several promises were made to ensure equal rights to the Jewish community in a future independent Morocco, in part due to lobbying efforts of Moroccan nationalists in the United States.

 A small community of around 2,000–2,500 Jews live in Morocco today.
 However, in a rapidly increasing trend, young men from the community are emigrating to Israel and France.
 As of 2017, according to The Economist, "No Arab country has gone to the lengths of Morocco to revive its Jewish heritage."
-The country has restored 110 synagogues and has the Arab world’s only Jewish museum.
+The country has restored 110 synagogues and has the Arab world's only Jewish museum.
 More than 50,000 Israelis visit Morocco annually.